Prep time | 15 minutes

 • ½ cup light soy sauce

-• 1 larch bunch of pak choi, stems and leaves finely sliced
+• 1 large bunch of pak choi, stems and leaves finely sliced

 • 6 shallots (spring onions) sliced